-The slow fade is what I’m calling the part of our story in between the first five or six years of marriage and the time we’re still in now.
-These years were all over the place, filled with many highs and many lows.
+The slow fade is what I’m calling the part of our story in between the first five or six years of marriage and the years when we faced off with the monster that threatened to tear us apart.
+These middle years were all over the place, filled with many highs and many lows.
 It was during these years that I began to realize some of the realities of my love’s sexual addiction.
 It was during these years that God began to teach me what unconditional love really looks like.
 During these years I learned that thankfulness is simply a perspective, and it's possible in every circumstance.
 Click To Tweet

 A Dream Dies

 There was no area in which that truth was more evident than in our pursuit of that big family.
 While the early years had blessed us with a new baby just about every other year, that pattern came to an abrupt end after baby number three.
 Life became an agonizing month by month roller coaster of trying to get pregnant only to find that once again, we were not.
 As months turned into years I began to visit doctors looking for answers, but was disappointed to find very little help.
 We considered adoption, but for whatever reason never felt that it was the path God had chosen for us.
 Finally, six years after the birth of our youngest I found a wonderful doctor and we started to get some answers.
 Unfortunately, what we learned was that it had become necessary for me to have a surgery that would put the nail in the coffin.
 We were never going to have another baby.
 For sure.